NachoVBordera/pruebas-tecnicas/pruebas/01-reading-list/NachoVBordera/README.md

 The challenge requirements are as follows:

-- [x] Displaying Available Books
+- ✅ Displaying Available Books

-- [x] Creating a Reading List
+- ✅ Creating a Reading List

-- [x] Filtering Books by Genre
+- ✅ Filtering Books by Genre

-- [x] State Synchronization
+- ✅ State Synchronization

-- [x] Data Persistence
+- ✅ Data Persistence

-- [ ] Cross-Tab Synchronization
+- ⬜ Cross-Tab Synchronization

-- [x] Deployment
+- ✅ Deployment

-- [x] Testing
+- ✅ Testing

 ## Additional Challenges (optional):

-- [x] Implement search functionality in the list of available books.
+- ✅ Implement search functionality in the list of available books.

-- [x] Add a new filter to sort books by the number of pages.
+- ✅ Add a new filter to sort books by the number of pages.

-- [x] Allow reordering of books in the reading list by priority.
+- ✅ Allow reordering of books in the reading list by priority.

-- [x] Make the design responsive to improve the experience on mobile devices and different screen sizes.
+- ✅ Make the design responsive to improve the experience on mobile devices and different screen sizes.

 ## Deployment